-Using scientific evidence, our extensive experience and the records of gardeners and beekeepers, we've hand-picked a selection of year-round flowering Plants for Pollinators to tackle the decline in pollinator numbers.
+Using scientific evidence, our extensive experience and the records of gardeners and beekeepers, we've selected a range of year-round flowering Plants for Pollinators to tackle the decline in pollinator numbers.

 Find Plants for Pollinators

-Look for the Plants for Pollinators symbol in the find a plant database, or use the Plants for Pollinators filter, to see our hand-picked selection of plants.
+Look for the Plants for Pollinators symbol when searching our find a plant database, or use the Plants for Pollinators filter, to see the selection of plants.

-The RHS Plants for Pollinators registered trademark is available for members of the trade and groups that want to promote the initiative.
+The RHS Plants for Pollinators registered trademark is available for use by the horticultural trade and groups that want to promote the initiative.

-Complete the the registration form to download to the Plants for Pollinators logos in multiple file formats.
-You will also get access to the guidlines document and terms and conditions on best use of the trademark.
+Complete the registration form to download the Plants for Pollinators logos.
+You will also get access to the guidelines document and terms and conditions on the use of the trademark.

 Register to use the logos

 One of the biggest problems for pollinators is a lack of flowering plants, especially those packed with pollen and nectar, so in 2011 we launched the Perfect for Pollinators logo to encourage gardeners to grow more of them.
 We care passionately about our bees, hoverflies, butterflies and other pollinators and believe gardens play an important role in reversing their decline.
 The brand has never resulted in any profit for the RHS.

 We have been reviewing the logo after research found that some labelled plants contained traces of pesticides.
 While the RHS encourages responsible growing practices, it cannot, as a charity, police how hundreds of thousands of plants are grown each year within the horticultural trade.
 Rather than get rid of the brand altogether – which would undermine efforts to boost pollinator numbers - we are changing the name to Plants for Pollinators.
 This new name better reflects the significance of the logo; showing gardeners those flowering plants that are attractive to pollinators without commenting on the way in which they have been grown.